diego-conti/hlidskjalf/README.md

 # Hliðskjálf
-`Hliðskjálf` is a program to parallelize computations in [Magma](http://magma.maths.usyd.edu.au/magma/).
+`hliðskjálf` is a program to parallelize computations in [Magma](http://magma.maths.usyd.edu.au/magma/).
+It is aimed at *embarrassingly parallel* problems where the tasks require uneven running time or memory.
+It employs an adaptive scheme to establish task running order, for an efficient use of memory and CPU time.

 The user must provide

 - a *work script*, namely a Magma script that performs the actual computational work.
-The work script takes a list of computations as an input and outputs a CSV file where each row contains both the input and the output for a specific computation.
+The work script takes a list of computations to be performed as an input and prints out the corresponding results (more precisely, it prints out a CSV file where each row contains both the input and the output for a specific computation).
 - a *computations file*, namely a CSV file whose rows represent computations to be performed.
-- a *schema file*, which defines the format of both the work script output and the computations file; in particular, it defines which columns correspond to computation input, which to output, and which should be ignored.
-In addition, the schema file may specify that some columns of the computation file represent ranges; this means that a row in the computation file is converted into a sequence of computations to be fed to the work script, one for each integer in the specified range.
+- a *schema file*, which defines the format of both the work script output and the computations file.

 ## Compiling, installing and testing

-`Hliðskjálf` requires [CMake](https://cmake.org) and the [Boost libraries](https://www.boost.org) to compile; it requires [Magma](http://magma.maths.usyd.edu.au/magma/) to run. `Hliðskjálf` has been tested on CentOS Linux 7, using gcc 8.3.1, boost 1.71, cmake 3.24.2 and Magma 2.24-5.
+`hliðskjálf` requires [CMake](https://cmake.org), ncurses and the [Boost libraries](https://www.boost.org) to compile; it requires [Magma](http://magma.maths.usyd.edu.au/magma/) to run. `Hliðskjálf` has been tested on CentOS Linux 7, using gcc 8.3.1, boost 1.71, cmake 3.24.2 and Magma 2.24-5.

 To compile, run